Onderhoud Seasonal

 First, remove the grid and collect all the plant labels.
 Toss the labels into soapy water and wipe off the grid with a sponge.

-Got perennials or biennial plants that you want to keep?
-Carefully scoop them out with a big clod of the soil mix around the roots.
-Set aside until your garden box is ready again.
+Carefully lift any perennial or biennial plants you want to keep from the raised bed with a generous clump of mix around their roots.
+Put them aside until the raised bed is ready again.

 Refresh your soil mix